How can we offer dignity to those on low incomes?

 Council is committed to creating a city that is accessible to all, irrespective of levels of personal mobility, to support a fulfilling life without the need for a car.City of Yarra Council Plan

 - working-age people and other life-long renters,

-- people who live with profound financial hardship as a result of domestic abuse, illness, family death or diminished career prospects,
+- people who live with profound financial hardship as a result of domestic abuse, illness, or family death,

 - young people still living with their parents,